bradcordeiro/aftereffects-sourcelist/README.md

 ![Example CSV](https://s3.amazonaws.com/bradcordeiro/aftereffects-sourcelist.png)

 ### About
 I recently ran into a situation where a motion graphics artist was generating animated sequences in After Effects, using a bunch of stock footage as sources.
-After the graphic was finished and it was time to buy the master files, we realized it was going to be pretty tedious to not only generate a source list, but step into every precomp, and get those sources too.
+After the graphic was finished and it was time to buy licenses for the the stock footage, we realized it was going to be pretty tedious to not only generate a source list, but step into every precomp, and get those sources too.
 Not to mention the potential for human error.
+The compositions were fairly complicated, and exporting them to Adobe Premiere to try and have Premiere produce an EDL was not working for us.

 That's how this script was born.